hailelagi/hailelagi.com/content/notes/fuse-fs.md

 As it turns out a filesystem is historically an _internal_ sub-component of the operating system! in kernel/priviledged space.
 However there's all these interesting _usecases_ for writing all sorts of different _kinds of filesystems_ which make different _design decisions_ at different layers, wouldn't it be nice to not brick yourself mounting some random filesystem I made?
 How about an _EC2 instance_? or a docker container? now that _virtualisation_ technology is ubiquitous how does that change the interface?

-What is a filesystem _really?_ to linux at least it's [the universe and everything else](https://en.wikipedia.org/wiki/Everything_is_a_file), in general it's way of **organising** data and metadata for **access.**
+What is a filesystem _really?_ to linux at least it's [the universe and everything else](https://en.wikipedia.org/wiki/Everything_is_a_file), in general it's a way of **organising** data and metadata for **access.**

 That's a very generic definition, that doesn't say much.

 Filesystems are an incredibly versatile abstraction, applying to networked/distributed systems[^4] [^5], [process management](https://man7.org/linux/man-pages/man7/cgroups.7.html), [memory management](https://docs.kernel.org/filesystems/tmpfs.html) and what one would normally assume it's for -- persistent storage.

-A simple (and useful) interpretation of a filesystem is an interface/sub-system that allows the management of blocks of data on disk, managing metadata and exposing the interface of **files** and **directories.** This system needs to be laid out on disk, which is not byte-addressable and therefore requires a bit of thinking about layout, a first approximation could be:
+A simple (and useful) interpretation of a filesystem is an interface/sub-system that allows the management of blocks of data on disk, metadata and exposing the interface of **files** and **directories.** This system needs to be laid out on disk, which is not byte-addressable and therefore requires a bit of thinking about layout, a first approximation could be:

 ```
 ++++++++++++++++++++++++++++++++++++++